 Take a moment to meet the first cohort of the ULMS Youth Web Design program!
 Students in this program worked hard to establish a web presence for 16 local business by learning how to building custom websites for each business.

 Students learn web design. content creation. project managing. marketing. social media. coding.

 “Students need an outlet.
 They need a competitve edge.
 They need to be creative.
 They need to be able to fill their time up with good things and I think this program allows all of our students to use their artistic flare and design something that will really help a local business owner.”

-Here you’ll find a list of participating businesses from Cohort 1 and the finished websites completed by our students for participating businesses in previous cohorts!
+Here you’ll find examples of finished websites completed by our students for participating businesses in previous cohorts!